Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming

 Notably, MI localization is resilient to lighting conditions and visual occlusion—smoke, walls, or darkness have negligible impact on low-frequency magnetic fields.
 Unlike RF, MI systems are immune to multipath and reflections from materials like wood or concrete, which have relative permeability close to unity~\cite{Chavda2023}.
 However, nearby ferromagnetic materials or conductors can introduce bias or attenuation due to eddy currents.
 We mitigate this with in-situ calibration and analog/digital filtering focused on narrow frequency bands of interest.
 Motor EMI from the drone is filtered out due to its distinct frequency content~\cite{MEGCoilCalib2019}.
-Our system complies with EMC safety standards, as our frequencies (tens of kHz) and field strengths are comparable to wireless charging systems and confined within the near-field region.
+Our system complies with EMC safety standards, as our frequencies (tens of kHz) and field strengths are comparable to wireless charging systems and confined within the near field region.

 MI tracking has proven effective in specialized applications such as biomedical implant localization and AR/VR headsets, achieving millimeter-level accuracy in $\sim$\qtyrange{30}{50}{\centi\meter} volumes~\cite{DeAngelis2017}.
 More recently, MI systems have been deployed in mining and underwater robotics where RF fails~\cite{Chavda2023}.
 In mobile robotics, however, their use for aerial docking or robot teaming remains limited.
-Our system demonstrates MI localization as a viable solution for nano-UAV landing in indoor or GNSS-denied settings, offering a precise, infrastructure-free alternative to visual or UWB-based approaches under severe SWaP constraints.
+Our system demonstrates MI localization as a viable solution for nano UAV landing in indoor or GNSS-denied settings, offering a precise, infrastructure-free alternative to visual or UWB based approaches under severe SWaP constraints.